-- · Which business areas consumed the most energy. - \cdot How they plan to reduce consumption in those areas. - \cdot $\,$ What other reductions they considered. - Who their lead assessor (auditor) and board-level reviewer were.
+- $\cdot \;$ Which business areas consumed the most energy. - How it plans to reduce consumption in those areas. - · What other reductions it's considered. - Who its lead assessor (auditor) and board-level reviewer were.

 How it's submitted

 There is no set audit format and no submission requirement for any findings.
 Companies are merely asked to send notice that an audit has been completed, and to keep whatever records they have for potential inspection.